PHP-DI/PHP-DI/doc/inject.md

 (to put something into the container, read the [configuration manual](doc/configure))

-If you don't want to do any configuration and get class instances, you can simply do:
+If you want to get class instances, you don't need any configuration, you can simply do:

 ```php
 // Object style